xavierventeo/terraform-aws-apache-provisioner/README.md

 # Terraform AWS Apache Provisioner

 Use Terraform provisioner after launch an EC2 instance to install Apache

+Repository created for training purpose.
+The recomendation is to split responsabilities between infrastructure creation and software set up.

+In this case, use terraform to create infrastructure and some CI/CD pipeline to install software.
+For instance: Github Actions or Jenkins

 ## Terraform Infrastructure as Code (IaC) Repository